Credit Cards Travel Credit Cards

 A closer look at the welcome bonuses

 Both the Chase Sapphire Preferred and the Chase Freedom Unlimited come with lucrative welcome offers.
-With the Chase Sapphire Preferred card, you earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s a value of $750 when you redeem for travel through the Chase Travel℠ portal.
+With the Chase Sapphire Preferred card, you earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+That’s a value of up to $1,050 when you redeem for travel through the Chase Travel℠ portal.

 With the Chase Freedom Unlimited, cardholders can earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year).
 If you don’t think you’ll meet the spending threshold for the Sapphire Preferred, it might make sense to choose the Freedom Unlimited, as it is much easier to reach.